Perturbing Isoradial Triangulations: Discussion and Perspectives

 \subsection{The aim of the study}

-\ \\ Firstly, let us remind the purpose of this work: study some of the properties of the measure over triangulations of the plane introduced in \cite{DavidEynard2014}, in view of a better understanding of the relations between this discrete model of random geometry on the plane, and the continuum models of random geometries on the plane given by Conformal Field Theories (CFT), in particular the Quantum Liouville Theory.
-The model is defined as an integral over the space of all Delaunay triangulations of the plane.
-This paper is devoted to a particular and somehow limited study.
-We do not study as a whole the global properties of this integral, and of the associated measure.
-We rather study the measure in the neighborhood of very specific (subspace of) triangulations, namely isoradial triangulations.
-Our motivation is twofold : (i) isoradial triangulations can be viewed as a discretization of flat geometry, so that this should amount to some ``semiclassical limit"; (ii) deforming the geometry is one way to associate a stress-energy tensor to a statistical model, whose properties are crucial for conformal theories.
+\ \\ In this work we study properties of the measure on planar graphs introduced by \cite{DavidEynard2014} in order to better understand the relationship between this discrete model and continuum models of random geometries on the plane arising from Conformal Field Theories (CFT), in particular Quantum Liouville Theory.
+The model is defined as an integral over the space of all Delaunay graphs of the plane.
+We do not study as a whole the global properties of this integral and its associated measure.
+Rather, we study the measure in the neighborhood of very specific graphs, namely isoradial Delaunay graphs.
+Our motivation is twofold : (i) isoradial graphs can be viewed as a discretization of flat geometry, so this should amount to some ``semiclassical limit''; (ii) deforming the geometry is a way to introduce a stress-energy tensor into the statistical model, whose properties are crucial for conformal theories.

-The measure of the model is a K\"ahler mesure (in fact equivalent to the Weil-Petersson measure) and its density can be written as the determinant of a Laplacian-like K\"ahler operator $\mathcal{D}$ (defined on the Delaunay traingulations), with specific global conformal invariance properties under PSL($2,\mathbb{C}$) transformations.
-In order to compare our result with other case, we have studied in parallel the K\"ahler operator $\mathcal{D}$, the ordinary discrete Laplace-Beltrami operator $\Delta$ (which is not PSL($2,\mathbb{C}$) invariant), and a variation of the discrete $\Delta$, that we introduce here, $\Deltaconf$, which shares with $\mathcal{D}$ the global PSL($2,\mathbb{C}$) invariance property.
+The measure of the model is a K\"ahler measure (in fact equivalent to the Weil-Petersson measure) and its density can be written as the determinant of a Laplacian-like K\"ahler operator $\mathcal{D}$ (defined on the Delaunay graphs), with specific global conformal invariance properties under PSL($2,\mathbb{C}$) transformations.
+In order to compare our result with other cases, we study in parallel the K\"ahler operator $\mathcal{D}$, the ordinary discrete Laplace-Beltrami operator $\Delta$ (which is not PSL($2,\mathbb{C}$) invariant), and the conformal Laplacian $\Deltaconf$ which, like $\mathcal{D}$, also enjoys a global PSL($2,\mathbb{C}$) invariance property.